renehiemstra/terra-website/docs/core-language/resource-management/tutorial/move-semantics.md

 ```

 ## Implementation of a dynamic vector
-Next, we’ll implement `DynamicVector`, a managed type that builds on Terra’s move semantics to create a fixed-size, heap-allocated container.
+Next, we’ll implement `DynamicVector`, a fixed-size, heap-allocated container.
 Unlike `DynamicStack`, it doesn’t reallocate, maintaining a single memory chunk.
 It supports element access with `vector(i)` and introduces a user-defined cast from `DynamicStack` to transfer resources efficiently.
 With `__init` and `__dtor` defined, the auto-generated `__move` ensures move-only behavior by default, making it a natural extension of our exploration into Terra’s ownership model.

 The same general remarks apply as for the `DynamicStack` implementation.
 C's `malloc`, `realloc` and `free` are used to allocate, reallocate, and deallocate resources, respectively.